-Location: Brunswick, Cumberland County
+Location: Harpswell, Cumberland County

 Description: Owned by the Harpswell Heritage Land Trust, the Potts Point Preserve is a small but jewel-like property that contains beaches and low, rocky headlands looking out to the islands of Casco Bay.
 Beyond the entrance, one can just walk along the beach to the left to the end of the point and then come back along the rocks on the other side.
 It is a lovely and peaceful place.